 It’s Showtime!

-The City of Lakewood is considering an ordinance October 13th to make it harder for residents to have construction defects corrected.
+The City of Lakewood is considering an ordinance on October 13th to make it harder for residents to have construction defects corrected.
 This proposed ordinance is misguided.

 Property law is principally governed by the Colorado Constitution and legislation adopted by the Colorado General Assembly – not by ordinances of Colorado cities.